WasinUddy/eye-tracker/README.md

 * copy paste your video in the same directory as Gazer.py
 * run command python Gazer.py
 * choose your camera 0 or 1 py press number
-* press Calibrate and watch the red dot while press space if the red dot turn to white every time you press your calibrate is fine watch from left to right and up to bottom
+* press Calibrate and watch the red dot while press space if the red dot turns to white every time you press your calibrate is fine watch from left to right and up to bottom
 * press Detect and watch at the circle and press space( make sure video player is fullscreen and close)
-* video will shown automatically and watch your video
+* video will be shown automatically and watch your video
-* after video complete the circle will comeback relax and wait for it to process
+* after video complete the circle will come back relax and wait for it to process
-* your data will be save in the save folder as position per frame of format (left, right) x axis only
+* your data will be saved in the same folder as position per frame of format (left, right) x-axis only
 * enjoy